w1ne/jekyll-now/about.md

 At spare time he builds 3d printers, dances salsa, learns the art of massage therapy and public speaking.

-Andrii has gathered a diverse listing of education and work experiences.
-Among them:
+Andrii has gathered a diverse listing of education and work background.

-## Professional expiriences
+## Professional expirience

 Structural Design Engineer for strength calculations (FEM) of the aircraft fuselage at Antonov State Company.